Best daily deals

 Both the SBC and AAC Bluetooth codecs are supported, which is good news for iPhone owners since AAC plays well on iOS.
 If, however, you have an Android phone, your handset may have trouble maintaining high-quality AAC streaming to the Bose Sport Earbuds.
 If connection issues become too egregious, sometimes the best option is for you to force SBC streaming from the developer settings of your smartphone.

-The Bose Sport Earbuds operates via Bluetooth 5.1.
-At first go, connection quality was unstable, but Bose fixes this with an update to firmware version 1.0.7-10904+620b71c.
+The Bose Sport Earbuds operate via Bluetooth 5.1.
+At first, the connection quality was unstable, but Bose fixed this with an update to firmware version 1.0.7-10904+620b71c.

-Bluetooth 5.1 has more advanced location features than Bluetooth 5.0, in that it can pinpoint the directionality of your peripheral’s location, relative to its source device (the distance and direction between your earbuds and smartphone).
+Bluetooth 5.1 has more advanced location features than Bluetooth 5.0.
+It can pinpoint the directionality of your peripheral’s location relative to its source device (the distance and direction between your earbuds and smartphone).
 Bluetooth 5.1 can improve the accuracy of features like “find my earbuds,” which isn’t supported by version 4.1.1 of the Bose Music app.

 The Google Maps app open on a Google Pixel 3 smartphone, which is flanked by a Tamron lens cap and Casio watch on a white table.

-Headphone apps don’t collect location data to track users, instead it’s to locate and connect to the designated Bluetooth headset.
+Headphone apps don’t collect location data to track users; instead, they use it to locate and connect to the designated Bluetooth headset.

 How long does the battery last on the Bose Sport Earbuds?